Our foreshore

 With changing environments and more extreme weather, along with growing populations and demand, our foreshore areas are increasingly under pressure.

-Shaping our Coastal Future
+Shaping our coastal future.

 Council is embarking on two key projects to strategically manage our coastline and better prepare us for the future: a Foreshore Management Plan (FMP) and a Coastal Adaptation Plan (CAP).
 These plans will operate together to form a holistic and comprehensive approach to managing the Port Phillip coastline through the integrated project, Our Coastal Future.
 A quick summary of these plans is below.